Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 when you embed the trained model in the Unity application, you will change the **Brain Type** to **Internal**.

-**State Observation Space**
+**Vector Observation Space**

 Before making a decision, an agent collects its observation about its state in the world.
-ML-Agents classifies observations into two types: **Continuous** and **Discrete**.
-The **Continuous** state space collects observations in a vector of floating point numbers.
-The **Discrete** state space is an index into  a table of states.
-Most of the example environments use a continuous state space.
+ML-Agents classifies vector observations into two types: **Continuous** and **Discrete**.
+The **Continuous** vector observation space collects observations in a vector of floating point numbers.
+The **Discrete** vector observation space is an index into a table of states.
+Most of the example environments use a continuous vector observation space.

-The Brain instance used in the 3D Balance Ball example uses the **Continuous** state space with a **State Size** of 8.
+The Brain instance used in the 3D Balance Ball example uses the **Continuous** vector observation space with a **State Size** of 8.
 This means that the feature vector containing the agent's observations contains eight elements: the `x` and `z` components of the platform's rotation and the `x`, `y`, and `z` components of the ball's relative position and velocity.
-(The state values are defined in the agent's `CollectState()` function.)
+(The observation values are defined in the agent's `CollectObservations()` function.)

-**Action Space**
+**Vector Action Space**

 An agent is given instructions from the brain in the form of *actions*.
-Like states, ML-Agents classifies actions into two types: the **Continuous** action space is a vector of numbers that can vary continuously.
+Like states, ML-Agents classifies actions into two types: the **Continuous** vector action space is a vector of numbers that can vary continuously.
 What each element of the vector means is defined by the agent logic (the PPO training process just learns what values are better given particular state observations based on the rewards received when it tries different values).
 For example, an element might represent a force or torque applied to a Rigidbody in the agent.
-The **Discrete** action space defines its actions as a table.
+The **Discrete** action vector space defines its actions as a table.
 A specific action given to the agent is an index into this table.

-The 3D Balance Ball example is programmed to use both types of action space.
+The 3D Balance Ball example is programmed to use both types of vector action space.
 You can try training with both settings to observe whether there is a difference.
-(Set the `Action Size` to 4 when using the discrete action space and 2 when using continuous.)
+(Set the `Vector Action Space Size` to 4 when using the discrete action space and 2 when using continuous.)

 ### Agent